lhenry-dev/rust-panic-highlighter-vscode/README.md

 - Initial release of **Rust Panic Highlighter**.
 - Features include highlighting of panic triggers (`panic!()`, `unwrap()`, `expect()`) with a customizable icon.
 - Configurable settings for icon path, size, and position.

-### 1.0.1

-- Fixed an issue with SVG icon handling.

-### 1.1.0

-- Added configuration options for line height adjustment.